 In the NCS surveys, BLS field economists cannot use a set list of survey job descriptions because BLS uses a random sampling method and any non-Federal job can be selected in an establishment for leveling (i.e., grading).
-In addition, it is not feasible for BLS field economists to consult and use the entire GS position classification system to level survey jobs because it would simply take too long to gather all the information needed to level surveyed jobs.
+In addition, it is not feasible for BLS field economists to consult and use the entire GS position classification system to level survey jobs because it would simply take too long to gather all the information needed.
 This would also place an undue burden on survey participants.
-Therefore, in its original NCS methodology, BLS adopted the primary standard of the GS Factor Evaluation System (FES) for use in leveling jobs that are selected randomly in the survey.
-The primary standard is a framework that guides OPM when developing detailed standards for occupations under the FES.
-However, when the FES was designed and tested in the 1970s, OPM's predecessor, the Civil Service Commission, found a high error rate when only the primary standard was used in leveling jobs.
-The Federal Salary Council and OPM staff concluded that tests of the NCS program methods revealed similar problems.

-To improve grade leveling under the NCS program, OPM developed a simplified four-factor grade leveling system with 20 job family guides.
+To conduct grade leveling under the NCS program, OPM developed a simplified four-factor grade leveling system with job family guides.
 These guides were designed to provide occupational-specific leveling instructions for the BLS field economists.
 The four factors were derived and validated by combining the nine factors under the existing FES.
 The factors were validated against a wide variety of GS positions and proved to replicate current grade levels.

-The 20 job family guides cover the complete spectrum of white-collar work found in the Government.
-BLS and OPM have completed work on the guides, and BLS is now using the guides in its ongoing surveys.
-Fully implementing the new leveling system will take 5 years because of BLS' data collection cycle.
+The job family guides cover the complete spectrum of white-collar work found in the Government.
+BLS has been using the guides in its ongoing surveys and roughly 40 percent of the data this year are leveled under the new approach.
+Fully implementing the new leveling system will take 4 more years because of BLS' data collection cycle.
 See Appendix IV of the 2002 Pay Agent's report for a summary of the BLS data collection cycle.
-Appendix VI of the 2002 Pay Agent's report contains the 20 job family leveling guides.
+Appendix VI of the 2002 Pay Agent's report contains the job family leveling guides.